Sam Maceo: Narcotics charges and downfall

 In 1937 federal charges were filed against Sam Maceo who was accused of being the mastermind of a nationwide narcotics trafficking scheme.
 Maceo was released on bail and fought extradition to New York.
 Ultimately he was acquitted in 1942.
 There was a great deal of speculation in Galveston as to whether Maceo was framed including speculation that the Moody family was involved.

 By the late 1940s corruption at the Texas state and county level was in decline.
 As investigation of the Maceo activities became more serious, the Maceos began plans to move their empire to Nevada.
 Sam Maceo became a major investor in the Desert Inn, which opened in 1950, the largest and most elaborate casino resort on the Las Vegas Strip at the time.
 Moe Dalitz, who opened the Desert Inn, and Sam and had long been allies and business partners, and financing of the Las Vegas project was largely facilitated by the Maceos and Moodys through the ANICO (the company, for its part, is known to have lent millions to known mob figures).
 Sam and Rose Maceo transferred controlling interest of most of their Galveston empire to a new group dominated by the Fertitta family with investments coming from business interests around the island.
 The Fertitta group, however, never wielded the influence that the Maceos had and they eventually lost control as well.

-Death
+Death and legacy

 Sam Maceo died of cancer in 1951 at Johns Hopkins Hospital, just after the opening of the Desert Inn.
 His death made national obituary news.
 Galveston's wide-open era ended a few years after Maceo's death when authorities raided the island's gambling establishments.
 The Balinese Room continued to operate as a restaurant until 2008, when it was completely destroyed by Hurricane Ike.